titaschanda/TenNetLib.jl/docs/src/index.md

 ## Installation

-Currently, TenNetLib.jl is not registered on Julia General Registry.
+TenNetLib.jl is registered on Julia General Registry.
 To install the library (along with ITensors.jl), you can use the following steps:

 ```
 $ julia